vimpunk/cratetorrent/DESIGN.md

   within pieces.
 This is almost always **2^14 bytes**, or **16 KiB**, some clients even rejecting to service requests for piece blocks larger than this value.
-- All IO is asynchronous, and there will be two [tasks](https://doc.rust-lang.org/std/task/index.html): one for socket read and one for socket write.
-This is necessary as sending and receiving messages is a mostly separate operation.
+- All IO is asynchronous, and the "session loop" (that runs the peer session) is going to multiplex several event sources (futures): receiving of messages from peer, saving of a block to disk, updates from owning torrent.

 ### Startup